-High bilirubin levels in a newborn usually is the result of unconjugated bilirubin, and is not a major problem for many newborns because they soon metabolize the unconjugated bilirubin normally.
+High bilirubin levels in a newborn usually are the result of unconjugated bilirubin and are not a major problem for many newborns because they soon metabolize the unconjugated bilirubin normally.
 These neonates usually clear jaundice within a week.
 However, very high unconjugated bilirubin levels over time (weeks) can be neurotoxic and can even cause death or lifelong neurological problems (kernicterus) in those who survive.
 Newborn jaundice may be the result of an underlying problem, for example:

 What is the treatment for elevated bilirubin in adults?

 The treatment for elevated bilirubin in adults is to first determine the underlying cause for example,